vzbrunstad/assessment-2/README.md

 - Manage the store's video inventory:
   - video id
   - video title
-  - number of copies currently available
+  - number of copies currently available in-store

 Your application should allow:
 - Viewing the current video inventory for the store